-9. CONCLUSIONS
+CONCLUSIONS

-The chapters are followed by relevant conclusions drawn on the basis of the data.
-This section restates the goal, briefly summarizes and generalizes the main findings of the research, both theoretical and empirical, and may describe practical implications.
-The section outlines limitations of the study and sets directions for future research.
+This section restates the research goal, generalises on the main findings of the theoretical and empirical investigation, describes practical implications, outlines limitations of the study, and sets directions for future research.

-10. THESES
+THESES

 Theses are the most significant theoretical and empirical findings presented in brief and general statements.
-Ten to twelve theses would be sufficient.
+A regular term paper requires seven to twelve theses.

-11. REFERENCES
+REFERENCES

-The list of references lists all the sources - books, scientific papers, journal articles, etc. - used and referred to in the BA thesis.
+The list of references lists all the sources - books, scientific papers, journal articles, etc. - used and referred to in the term paper.
 The entries on the list are numbered and arranged in alphabetical order, first listing references in Latin characters, followed by titles in Cyrillic characters.